CarroBader/formatter_assistant/README.md

 create_dict -vn -eo
 ```

-This function takes on list as an input where the value should be under the key.
+This function takes one list as an input the value on top becomes the keys of the dictionaries
+and the bottom value becomes values in the dictionaries.

 INPUT: